icaoberg/falcon/README.md

 The examples have a dependency that the package does not, since I use [tabulate](https://pypi.python.org/pypi/tabulate) to pretty print the results from the examples.

-In my humble opinion, he best way to run the examples is using [virtualenv](https://pypi.python.org/pypi/virtualenv) -which is what I do for [travis](https://travis-ci.org/icaoberg/falcon).
+In my humble opinion, the best way to run the examples is using [virtualenv](https://pypi.python.org/pypi/virtualenv) -which is what I do for [travis](https://travis-ci.org/icaoberg/falcon)-.
 The next commands assume you have virtualenv available.

 ```
-virtualenv falcon ---system-site-packages
+virtualenv falcon --system-site-packages
 . ./falcon/bin/activate
 cd falcon
 mkdir src